gavr-games/reborn-mmorpg/frontend/README.md

 - make draggable panels
 - Find a way to make craft objects placement more user friendly.
 Also calculate x/y in some other way so it is possible to turn off surface objects isPickable property and boost performance.
 - reuse code between character and mob objects
+- if you press move "a" and "s" you cannot press "1" to hit.
+Other directions work good.
+- it is very hard to position character between north_east, north_west, south_east, south_west.
+It depends on keyup handling.